Term limit: Mechanism

 Term limits are an element of constitutionalism that serves to limit the negative effects of democracy.

 Term limits may take the form of consecutive term limits or lifetime term limits.
 With consecutive term limits, an officeholder can only serve a certain number of terms before they have to stop running for that office.
 After a set period of time, the clock resets on the limit, and the officeholder may run for election to their original office and serve up to the limit again.
-With lifetime limits, once an officeholder has served up to the limit, they may never again run for election to that office.
+With lifetime limits, an officeholder may never again run for election to that office when they have served up to the limit.
 Lifetime limits are much more restrictive than consecutive limits.

 Countries that operate a parliamentary system of government are less likely to employ term limits on their leaders.
 This is because such leaders rarely have a set "term" at all: rather, they serve as long as they have the confidence of the parliament, a period which could potentially last for life.
 Many parliaments can be dissolved for snap elections which means some parliaments can last for mere months while others can continue until their expiration dates.
 Nevertheless, such countries may impose term limits on the holders of other offices—in republics, for example, a ceremonial presidency may have a term limit, especially if the office holds reserve powers.

 Due in part to a lack of legal term limits in African countries, Mo Ibrahim created the Ibrahim Prize with an associated cash prize to incentivize African leaders to promote human rights and democratic transfer of power.